 Expert Tips and Recipe FAQ:

 The type of bundt pan doesn't really matter.
 You want to make sure you use one that is non-stick.
-(Tip: and I like to spray coconut oil on the inside as an extra precaution!)
+(Tip: I like to spray coconut oil on the inside as an extra precaution!)

 - Gluten Free Raspberry Vanilla Bundt Cake